JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7977 days**.

-And here is a just a random fact -  **The biggest candy eaters are the Dutch, who average 65 pounds of candy per person in a year**.
+And here is a just a random fact -  **The fastest running bird is the Ostrich, which has been clocked at 97.5 kilometres per hour**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)